 Message selection via group memberships

-Group memberships tell WFP when several individual destinations may be represented by one destination-group message.
-The planner still starts from reachable target points bound to destination entries.
-Memberships then give WFP a second choice: keep the individual destination messages, or replace a set of related destinations with their group message when that is clearer and still accurate.
+A destination can belong to one or more Destination group.
+Group memberships tell WFP when several individual destinations can be represented by a single destination-group message.
+The internal planner always starts from individual destination entries bound to reachable target points.
+Group memberships then give WFP a second choice: keep the individual destination messages, or replace a set of related destinations with their group message.

 Each option also provides Reset all decision points, which applies the current project default to every existing decision point.